dialectlabs/jet-monitoring-service/README.md

-# Monitoring service
+# Jet-monitoring-service

-A reference implementation of a service running `@dialectlabs/monitor`.
+A service running `@dialectlabs/monitor` to notify Jet users when their collateral balance becomes unhealthy and/or nearing liquidation.
+Users can subscribe to receive notifications directly to their wallet inbox (on-chain Dialect thread), via email, or telegram.
+Use the Jet decentralized borrowing and lending app at https://app.jetprotocol.io/ and subscribe to notifications via the in the top right corner.

+The service is currently hosted with the Dialect web3 cloud hosting service.
-See https://github.com/dialectlabs/monitor for details on the notifications module.
+See https://github.com/dialectlabs/monitor for details on the monitor module.

+This code is open source.
+To contribute, see the development section below.

-## Development
+## Local Development

 ### Prerequisites